alphagov/govuk-user-journey-analysis-tools/docs/user_guide/user-guide-reverse-path-tool.md

      ![Dry run prompt to confirm estimated query costs](images/dry-run-prompt-reverse-path.png)

-5. A local copy of the data generated is exported in a CSV file.
+5. A local copy of the data generated is exported to a CSV file.
   - If no files are downloaded, check the end of the URL search bar.
 If you see a download icon with a red cross (as shown below), select the icon and change the option to `Always allow....` before clicking `Done`

      ![Download multiple files option](images/download-multiple-files.png)